 The Institute staff are here to to make your stay in Cambridge as fruitful, pleasant and trouble-free as possible.
 Please do not hesitate to contact us if you have difficulties; we shall do our best to resolve them.

-Pens, pencils, photocopying paper, notepads, chalk, pens for use with overhead projectors etc are available on the shelves on the Mezzanine floor.
-Other stationery is available from Reception during office hours.
+Pens, pencils, photocopying paper, notepads, chalk, pens for use with overhead projectors etc are available on the shelves on the Mezzanine floor or ask at Reception during office hours.

 See also Furniture and Office Equipment.